matteosecli/Ulysses-doc/doc/source/examples.rst

    | ``singleton``        | jobs can begin execution after all previously launched jobs with the same name and user have ended.                       |
    +----------------------+---------------------------------------------------------------------------------------------------------------------------+

 A command that I found useful is the following.
-Suppose you have ``n`` jobs, each dependent from the previous one, and that for each ``i-th`` job you have a script called ``job_i.sh``.
+Suppose you have ``n`` jobs, each dependent from the previous one, and that for each ``i``-th job you have a script called ``job_i.sh``.
 Then you can use the following command to queue them all at once:

 .. code-block:: bash